 Carry out general pool spring 'house keeping' as per normal pool start up list up to step 11.
-Your salt chlorinator will produce chlorine automatically from the salt in the pool water but will require setting up properly 1st.
+Your salt chlorinator will produce chlorine automatically from the salt in the pool water but will require setting up properly first.

 Older model chlorinator cells will require manual cleaning in a 'Salt Cell Cleaner' solution or 9:1 solution of water/hydrochloric acid.
 Use extreme caution with either chemical - if in doubt ASK.

-Ensure salt cell output is 'OFF' until salt is dissolved fully.
-Most modern chlorinators will run on between 4,000 - 6,000 ppm, running on low salt will prematurely damage the electrodes.
+Ensure salt cell output is 'OFF' until salt is dissolved, running too low on salt can prematurely damage the electrodes.
 Salt needs to be mixed in to avoid it sitting in a layer on the bottom of the pool.
 This can be done by:

-1. Brushing/Vacuuming pool until dissolved 2.
-Run your automatic pool cleaner 3.
-Throw in the kids!
+2. Run your automatic pool cleaner

-Steps 12-17 for routine pool maintenance still apply.
+Don't forget to reduce output at the end of the season too!Steps 12-17 for routine pool maintenance still apply.
 A monthly pool test will help keep an eye on things espcially your salt level or have salt checked after heavy rain.